Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with the benchmark AGG (509 days) in the period of the last 5 years, the average time in days below previous high water mark of 147 days of BUG Permanent Portfolio Strategy is lower, thus better.
+• Looking at the average time in days below previous high water mark of 147 days in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively smaller, thus better in comparison to the benchmark AGG (523 days)

 Performance (YTD)